 Yes, the user "ostechnix" has been removed from sudo group, and he can't execute any administrative tasks.

-Please be careful while removing a user from a sudo group.
-If you have only one sudo user on your system and you remove him from the sudo group, you can't perform any administrative tasks such as installing, removing and updating programs on your system.
-So, please be careful!
+Please note that you should be careful while removing a user from a sudo group.
+If there is only one sudo user on your system and you removed him from the sudo group, you can't perform any administrative tasks such as installing, removing and updating programs on your system.

 3 comments